Reducing health inequalities by raising awareness of exposure to polluted air

 What we did

 The equity-centred approach to this project drove the entire design process from discovery of insights to design of solutions and then recommendations.
-A large part of equity-centred design is leading with empathy, recognising identity and difference, knowing that privilege and disadvantage that exists, and being able to reflect.
+A large part of equity-centred design is leading with empathy, recognising identity and difference, knowing that privilege and disadvantage exists, and being able to reflect.

 As we were working in partnership with Rooted by Design, our approach on this project was to conduct research with residents of Southwark who were non-Black (Other communities) while Rooted focused on the Black community.